 Students with Disabilities and Planning for College

 The transition to college is an exciting, challenging time for all students.
 The attitude and self-advocacy skills of students with disabilities may be two of the most important factors in determining their level of success in college.
-Students with disabilities need to be prepared to work collaboratively with the institution’s disability coordinator to enable them to have an equal opportunity to participate in an institution’s programs and activities.
-To ensure that students with disabilities possess the desired levels of self-advocacy to succeed in college, high school educators may encourage the students to:
+Students with disabilities need to be prepared to work collaboratively with Disability Services to enable them to have an equal opportunity to participate in an institution’s programs and activities.
+To ensure that students with disabilities possess the desired levels of self-advocacy to succeed in college, high school educators and parents/guardians may encourage the students to:

 Learn time management skills.
 Although a primary role of high school educators is to provide monitoring, direction and guidance to students as they approach the end of their high school career, staff also need to prepare students to act independently and to manage their own time with little to no supervision.
 High school educators can assist students by identifying resources that will help them learn time management and scheduling skills.

 Research post secondary education programs.
 Students with disabilities may select any program for which they are qualified but should be advised to review carefully documentation standards and program requirements for their program or institution of interest.
-For example, students should pay close attention to an institution’s program requirements, such as language or math, to avoid making a large financial and time commitment only to realize several years into a program that they cannot, even with academic adjustments, meet an essential requirement for program completion.
-Campus visits, which include visits to the disability services office, can be helpful in locating an environment that best meets a student’s interests and needs.
+For example, students should pay close attention to Kalamazoo College’s program requirements, to avoid making a large financial and time commitment only to realize several years into a program that they cannot, even with academic adjustments, meet an essential requirement for program completion.
+Campus visits can be helpful in locating an environment that best meets a student’s interests and needs.
 In addition, while all institutions have a legal obligation to provide appropriate services, certain colleges may be able to provide better services than others due to their size or location.

-For more information about disability services at Kalamazoo College please contact: Dana Jansma, Senior Associate Dean of Students (269.337.7210 dana.jansma@kzoo.edu).
+For more information about disability services at Kalamazoo College please contact: Dana Jansma, Dean of Students (269.337.7210 dana.jansma@kzoo.edu).